huggingface/blog/bertin.md

 <img alt="Expected perplexity distributions of the sample mC4-es after applying Gaussian function" src="./assets/25_bertin/perp-resample-gaussian.png" width="600">

 <caption>Figure 4.
-Expected perplexity distributions of the sample mC4-es after applying Gaussian function.</caption>
+Expected perplexity distributions of the sample mC4-es after applying the Gaussian function.</caption>
 </figure>

 Figure 5 shows the actual perplexity distributions of the generated 50M subsets for each of the executed subsampling procedures.
 All subsets can be easily accessed for reproducibility purposes using the [`bertin-project/mc4-es-sampled`](https://huggingface.co/datasets/bertin-project/mc4-es-sampled) dataset.
-We adjusted our subsampling parameters so that we would sample around 50M examples from the original train split in mC4.
-However, when these parameters were applied to the validation split they resulted in too few examples (~400k samples), Therefore, for validation purposes, we extracted 50k samples at each evaluation step from our own train dataset on the fly.
-Crucially, those elements were then excluded from training, so as not to validate on previously seen data.
-In the [`mc4-es-sampled`](https://huggingface.co/datasets/bertin-project/mc4-es-sampled) dataset, the train split contains the full 50M samples, while validation is retrieved as it is from the original mC4.
+The train split contains the full 50M samples, while validation is retrieved as it is from the original mC4.

 ```python
 from datasets import load_dataset